 Risperdal is an antipsychotic prescription medication that is manufactured by the Johnson & Johnson subsidiary, Ortho-McNeil-Janssen Pharmaceuticals.
 The active ingredient in Risperdal is called risperidone.
 In 2004, Janssen Pharmaceuticals’ risperidone patent expired allowing Teva Pharmaceuticals to manufacture and distribute a generic version of Risperdal.
 Risperdal was designed for elderly patients to help treat dementia, but tests showed Risperdal could also help children with autism and bipolar disorder.
 The U.S Food & Drug Administration (FDA) did not approve Risperdal for children until 2006, and more recently Risperdal has been alleged to increase breast tissue in young boys.
-Thousands of Risperdal lawsuits have been settled in favor of the victim to compensate for the trauma they experienced from Gynecomastia.
 If you or your child has developed Gynecomastia or increased breast tissue, fill out the form to receive a free case evaluation.

 There has been a growing concern with the antipsychotic prescription, Risperdal.
 Risperdal is mainly taken by children or teens for autism, bipolar disorder, or schizophrenia.
 Risperdal may increase levels of prolactin which is a hormone that stimulates breast development in women.
 Consequently, this condition causes young boys to develop breast tissue and in some cases experience nipple pain or discharge.
 The use of Risperdal and growth of breast tissue is a condition in young boys called Gynecomastia.
 The U.S. Food & Drug Administration has issued several warnings related to Risperdal.
 Due to growing controversy, Johnson & Johnson has paid billions of dollars to resolve federal allegations and avoid major consequences.